jerostax/Node-React_Emaily_App/README.md

     });
   };
 ```
+### 10.4 - Requiring Authentification with a middleware

 - Next we need to make sure that the user is logged in before we add credits or bill any credit card.
 We can make sure of that by using a new middleware that will verify if the user is logged in
 - We are going to centralize our middlewares in a new directory that we call middlewares